2011 China National Public Holiday Schedule

 To celebrate the funding of P. R. China.

 National Day parade; folk song competitions; charity & voluntary programs.

 Festivals provide nice opportunities for foreign tourists to experience festive China in periods with the authentic culturally-steeped atmosphere.
 For instance, the Spring Festival and Mid-Autumn Festival pledge visitors unique access to Chinese history, legends and festival culture in place.
-They will see, taste and enjoy more, compared with tours in normal days.
+They will see, taste and enjoy more, compared with tours on normal days.

 Every coin has two sides.
 Though it is fruitful to tour China during festivals, it can not be so perfect.
 On these holidays, the Chinese are free of work and cramming to make their seasonal travels in China.
 So it is usual to find that scenic spots are jammed with home tourists; buses and hotels are crowded with people.
 Moreover, the festivals are always rated as high tourism season and the price for hotels and meals will go up a lot, too.
 If you are planning to visit China during festivals, you'd better be prepared for crowds and higher prices.

-China Odyssey Tours advises visitors to take China Tours on common days, or travel China by taking advantage of Christmas, a low tourism season in China, which means a better enjoyment with fewer expenses.
+China Odyssey Tours advises visitors to take China Tours on common days, or travel China by taking advantage of Christmas, a low tourism season in China, which means better enjoyment with fewer expenses.